 - Encourage coaches who share the same athlete to connect and coordinate to address and mitigate excessive training loads for that athlete.

 - Avoid language and claims around the need to ‘pick a sport’ with their athletes and parents.
 Rather, encourage and be supportive of athletes participating in multiple sports, and provide some flexibility to support this (especially at the start and end of respective seasons).

 - Where an athlete is aspirational and beginning to show signs of specialising, ensure that their development is underpinned by variety, so that they are exposed to a variety of movement patterns and problem-solving scenarios.
 Additionally, encourage these types of athletes to pick up other interests outside of the sport.

 - Be knowledgeable about signs of overuse injury and overtraining syndrome, know how to monitor for it, and adjust your coaching appropriately.

 - Teach and encourage athletes to recognise signs of fatigue and overtraining in their bodies, so that they can then slow down or alter their training methods.

-- Find out what other sport commitments your athletes have (e.g. get them to write down other trainings and competitions in the same and other sports) [next piece already mentioned above? and connect with the coaches of athletes that you think might be at risk of excessive training and competition loads, so a coordinated approach to monitoring and addressing any load issues can be established.]
+- Find out what other sport commitments your athletes have (e.g. get them to write down other trainings and competitions in the same and other sports).

 - Maintain lines of communication with athletes’ parents to find out what else is happening outside of sport.
 Some young people lead busy lives (exams, music, church, etc).
 Ultimately, coaches should take a holistic approach to ensure their athletes are not overloaded.